HOW TO ANCHOR A BASE PLATE IN SEISMIC AREAS

 At Hilti we produce a range of anchors, which are code compliant and fit seismic performance category C2.

-Our PROFIS Anchor software performs seismic calculations according to EOTA TR 045.
-This gives three solutions for anchoring base plates in seismic areas:
+Our PROFIS Anchor software performs seismic calculations according to EOTA TR 045, this provides three solutions for anchoring base plates in seismic areas:

 The anchorage is designed for the force corresponding to the yield of a ductile component, or if lower, the maximum force that can be transferred by the fixture or the attached element.

-The fastening is designed for the maximum load assuming an elastic behaviour of the fastening and the structure.
+The fastening is designed for the maximum load assuming an elastic behavior of the fastening and of the structure.